citizenfx/natives/PED/CreatePed.md

 * **bScriptHostPed**: Whether to register the ped as pinned to the script host in the R* network model.

 ## Return value
-A script handle (fwScriptGuid index) for the ped, or `0` if the vehicle failed to be created.
+A script handle (fwScriptGuid index) for the ped, or `0` if the ped failed to be created.